Gavin-Persad/predictions/plan.md

    Fix: Update winners as soon as points are in place
    Location: ViewGeorgeCup component, winner determination logic
 6. players remaining number is wrong in view lavery cup.

+- Colour coding issues on show scores cells seems to be Correct Score (0-3 goals) and Correct Results not showing.
+- league table not adding weekly scores, just showing the most recent weeks scores.
+Not updating the season_scores table on supabase.

 - no winners show reset coming warning⏳